 Think of why you are redesigning the website in the first place.
 Oftentimes, one reason users leave the site is because of their frustration of not being able to find what they are looking for.
 Why bother when you can find the information on other sites, right?
 Navigation is a critical aspect you cannot overlook during a website redesign.
 There are no hard rules, only guidelines.
-One of these guidelines that any web design company Philippines is familiar with is the 3-click rule.
+One of these guidelines that any web design company in the Philippines is familiar with is the 3-click rule.

 What is the 3-click rule?

-The 3-click rule simple states that the visitor must be able to find the content (or information) that he or she is looking for within three clicks from anywhere on the site.
-For example, from the homepage to the services section (1st click), from the services section to search engine optimization (2nd click) and from SEO to PPC (3rd click).
+The 3-click rule simply states that the visitor must be able to find the content (or information) that he or she is looking for within three clicks from anywhere on the site.
+For example, from the homepage to the services section (1st click), from the services section to search engine optimization (2nd click), and from SEO to PPC (3rd click).
 Each click must be regarded as one level of structure.

 Why adhere to the 3-click rule?

 Here’s a fact: Visitors are very impatient people that’s why they are on the web, not in the library or department store.
 These visitors have very short attention spans.
 They expect to find what they are looking for in the fastest time possible.
 And the ‘fastest time’ may mean NOW!
-While it may depend on patience and whether you are in a hurry or not, the average user will not bother beyond three clicks.
+While it may depend on the patience and whether you are in a hurry or not, the average user will not bother beyond three clicks.

 Not to mention, simple and straightforward websites are easier to navigate than large and complex ones.
 If ever you are wondering why your bounce rates are so high, perhaps, analyze the website structure.
-The fewer levels, the higher the click-through rates and the longer the dwell time (the length of time a visitor stays on your site).
+The fewer levels, the higher the click-through rates, and the longer the dwell time (the length of time a visitor stays on your site).

 Can we break the 3-click rule?